Book Tickets Online

 The heart of the pier is the famous Gaiety Bar.
 As well as a licensed bar and restaurant serving breakfasts and Sunday roasts, the Gaiety Bar has a full and varied events program with everything from afternoon tea dances to live music concerts and charity boxing matches.
 For more information visit the website for all up and coming events.

-The pier is open all year round 364 days a year (closed Christmas Day) and is free to come and enjoy.
+The pier is open all year round 364 days a year (closed Christmas Day) and is free to visit.

 - All Areas Accessible to Disabled Visitors